staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/team-collaboration.md

 ## About accounts and teams

-When you sign up for Postman as an individual, you create a [Postman account](/docs/getting-started/installation/postman-account/).
-If you [join a Postman team](#joining-a-team), you can decide to either move your workspaces and transfer ownership to the team or keep your workspaces separate and maintain ownership of them in your account.
-This decision affects your account:
+When you sign up for Postman as an individual user, you create a [Postman account](/docs/getting-started/installation/postman-account/).
+If you [join a Postman team](#joining-a-team), you can either move your workspaces and transfer ownership to the team or keep your workspaces separate and maintain ownership in your account.
+This decision affects your account in the following ways:

 * When you move your workspaces to a team, your account will cease to exist and you'll only have the option to switch between teams, rather than work in an account.
 * When you keep your workspaces, you'll retain your account and you can switch between the team and your account at any time.